 Breast augmentation — Inserted through a small incision in the underarm or the navel, an endoscope can assist the surgeon in positioning breast implants within the chest wall.
 Endoscopy may also assist in the correction of capsular contracture (scar tissue that sometimes forms around an implant, causing it to feel firm), and in the evaluation of existing implants.

 Facelift — Although the traditional facelift operation is still the best choice for most patients — especially those with a significant amount of excess skin — certain selected individuals may benefit from an endoscopically assisted procedure.
-When an endoscope is used, the customary incision along, or in the hairline is usually eliminated.
+When an endoscope is used, the customary incision along or in the hairline is usually removed.
 Instead, small incisions may be strategically placed in areas where the most correction is needed.
 If the muscles and skin of the mid-face need to be smoothed and tightened, incisions may be hidden in the lower eyelid and in the upper gumline.
 To tighten the loose muscles of the neck, incisions may be concealed beneath the chin and behind the ears.
-The endoscope may also assist in the positioning of cheek and chin implants.
+The endoscope may also assist in the positioning of chin implants.

 Forehead lift — Of all the cosmetic procedures that use endoscopy, forehead lift is the one which plastic surgeons more commonly perform.
 Instead of the usual ear-to-ear incision, three or more puncture-type incisions are made just at the hairline.
 The endoscope helps guide the surgeon, who removes the muscles that produce frown lines, and repositions the eyebrows at a higher level.

 Flap surgery — Endoscopy can assist in repairing body parts that are damaged from injury or illness.
 Often, healthy tissue is borrowed from one part of the body to help repair another.
 Using an endoscope, the tissue or flaps can be removed from the donor site with only two or three small incisions.